 I see it every April 15th.
 Every year, without fail, I come across countless small business owners who end up paying thousands of dollars in taxes that they could have avoided if it wasn’t for these seven biggest tax mistakes small business owners make:

-3. Failure to make the most of meals, entertainment and gifts.
-IRS rules allow you to deduct restaurant-690975_1280meals with prospective or current buyers, sellers, tenants, referral sources, and any other business colleagues.
+- Failure to make the most of meals, entertainment and gifts.
+IRS rules allow you to deduct meals with prospective or current buyers, sellers, tenants, referral sources, and any other business colleagues.
 Let me ask you this: when did you ever eat with someone who’s not in one of those categories?

-5. Failure to write off medical bills as a business expense.
-If you own your own business, dentist-428647_1280whether part-time or full-time, you can set up a medical expense reimbursement plan, or section 105 plan, that will allow you to write off your kids braces, your chiropractor costs, and 100% of all other medical expenses–and not just the amount that exceed 10% of your adjusted gross income.
+- Failure to write off medical bills as a business expense.
+If you own your own business, whether part-time or full-time, you can set up a medical expense reimbursement plan, or section 105 plan, that will allow you to write off your kids braces, your chiropractor costs, and 100% of all other medical expenses–and not just the amount that exceed 10% of your adjusted gross income.

 Anchor on this: When it comes to taxes, I’ve got good news and bad news.
 The bad news is you’re probably not taking advantage of every tax break you can.
 The good news is you can do better, and you can do it as soon as you stop making the biggest mistake of all; failing to plan.
 If you want to find out if our pro-active tax coaching is right for you, give us a call today — it costs nothing to talk.